MetaMorphic-Digital/draw-steel/src/docs/Journal-Entry-Pages.md

 ## Configuration

 The Configuration page allows you to add new languages and monster types to your game without writing any code.
 Any configuration page inside of a compendium is read as part of the initial world load, adding its listed skills and monster types.
 Edits to a configuration page will show up in the list of languages and monster keywords after refreshing the page.
-Configuration pages inside the journals tab are ignored.
-They do not allow for removing existing languages; a small world or module script is necessary to fully replace the list of languages.
+Configuration pages in the journal directory are ignored; a Configuration page must exist in a JournalEntry within a compendium.
+They do not allow for removing existing languages; a small module script is necessary to fully replace the list of languages.

 ## Reference